-Wouldn’t it be so much easier if there was a blog filled with all of the things appraisers want sellers to know?
-Oh, we just wrote one?
-Guess you’re in luck!
+Wouldn’t it make things so much easier if there was a blog containing all the things residential appraisers want sellers to know about their home appraisals?
+We thought so too, because here it is!

-There are a LOT of good reasons to do home improvements, but there are some common misconceptions about what they mean for your home’s appraised value.
+There are many good reasons to make home improvements, but there are some common misconceptions about what these improvements mean for your home’s appraised value.

-It’s good to know that what you spend on home improvements usually does NOT mean a dollar-for-dollar increase in your home’s appraised value.
-Say what?
-Here’s an example: If you spend $50,000 on a kitchen improvement, it may only bring $25,000 in appraised value.
-There are many variables to consider like:
+It’s good to know that what you spend on home improvements usually does NOT mean a dollar-for-dollar increase in your home’s appraised value or its sale price.

+Here’s an example: If you spend $50,000 on a kitchen improvement, it may bring only $25,000 in increased appraised value.
+There are many variables to consider, such as the following:

 - Your neighborhood